Sunset Sons: 2014–present

-In April 2014 the track "She Wants" gained the accolade of ‘Next Hype’ from Zane Lowe, and was added to BBC Radio 1's ‘Introducing’ playlist.
+In April 2014 the track She Wants gained the accolade of ‘Next Hype’ from Zane Lowe, and was added to BBC Radio 1's ‘Introducing’ playlist.
 In June 2014 the band signed to Polydor Records, Vagrant Records to release several EPs and in 2015 signed to Kobalt Music to release their debut album.

 Summer 2014 saw them play on the BBC Introducing stage at Reading & Leeds festival amongst others.

 Their first official release, the No Bad Days EP (produced by James Lewis) was released on 28 October 2014.
 It went to #1 in the iTunes Rock Chart, and lead track "Remember" was added to BBC Radio 1's ‘In New Music We Trust’ playlist.

 In January 2015, the band were nominated for the BBC Sound of 2015 and MTV Brand New 2015 and were named #1 XFM's Great X-Pectations for 2015.

-At this time the band played a sold-out show at Hoxton Bar & Kitchen, London, and received a four star live review in The Times newspaper.
-This was followed by a sold out UK tour in February/March.
+Around this time the band played a sold-out show at Hoxton Bar & Kitchen, London, and received a four star live review in The Times.
+This was followed by a sold out UK tour in February/March of 2015.

 Their second official release, The Fall Line EP (produced by Catherine Marks) was released on March 9, 2015.
 It went to #1 in the iTunes Rock Chart, and lead track "Medicine" was BBC Radio 1's track of the day and added to the ’C-List’.
 In March 2015 the band went to Nashville to begin recording part of their debut album with producer Jacquire King (Kings of Leon, Tom Waits, Of Monsters and Men).

 The band performed another sold out UK tour in April 2015, including London Scala.

 In summer 2015 the band performed at Glastonbury Festival (John Peel Stage), earning a side of stage visit from Michael Eavis.
 They also performed at Isle of Wight Festival, T in The Park, Boardmasters, and Reading & Leeds, as well as major festivals across Europe including Hurricane, Southside, Arenal Festival.

 Their third EP release, She Wants (produced by Catherine Marks and Jacquire King), was released on 23 July 2015.
 The lead track was a re-recording of "She Wants" from their original demo EP.
 The track was named Radio 1's "Track of the Day".

 On 9 August 2015, the band said they were re-working their debut album, admitting that they got some of the tracks back from their time in Nashville and they could have been better, and that they would re-record certain things with an aim to finish it by end of summer 2015.

 In October 2015 the band joined Imagine Dragons as the main support for their European arena tour, covering 35 dates through Germany, France, Belgium, United Kingdom, Ireland, Spain, The Netherlands, Sweden, Norway, Italy and Switzerland.
 The band said it was a 'massive compliment' to be asked.